amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

-The actor based implementation no longer uses the Dapr state management building block directly.
+The actor-based implementation no longer uses the Dapr state management building block directly.
 Instead, the state is automatically persisted after each operation is executed.

 ## Summary

-The Dapr actors building block makes it easier to write correct concurrent systems.
+The Dapr actors building block significantly reduces the complexity to implement concurrent operations within a system.
 Actors are small units of state and logic.
-They use a turn-based access model which saves you from having to write error-prone thread-safe code.
-Actors are created implicitly and are silently unloaded from memory when no operations are performed.
+They use a turn-based access model that frees you from having to write complex thread-safe code.
+Actors are created implicitly and silently unloaded from memory when no operations are performed.
 Any state stored in the actor is automatically persisted and loaded when the actor is reactivated.
-Actor model implementations are typically created for a specific language or platform.
-With the Dapr actors building block however, you can leverage the actor model from any language or platform.
+Actor model implementations are typically coupled to a specific language or platform.
+With the Dapr actors building block however, you can use the actor model from any language or platform.

 Actors support timers and reminders to schedule future work.
-Timers do not reset the idle timer and will allow the actor to be deactivated when no other operations are performed.
+Timers don't reset the idle timer.
+They allow the actor to deactivate when no other operations are performed.
 Reminders do reset the idle timer and are also persisted automatically.
-Both timers and reminders respect the turn-based access model, making sure that no other operations can execute while the timer/reminder events are handled.
+Both timers and reminders respect the turn-based access model.

 Actor state is persisted using the Dapr [state management building block](state-management.md).
 Any state store that supports multi-item transactions can be used to store actor state.